hussam-aldarwish/click-shop/README.md

 ### Product Listing:

 - **Product Grid**: Displays a dynamic, responsive grid of products fetched from the mock API.
+- **Infinite Scrolling**: Powered by React Query, allowing seamless product loading as the user scrolls.
 - **Product Details**: Provides detailed information for each product.

 ### Shopping Cart: